nicklhw/boundary-multi-cloud/README.md

    the demo scripts in the `scripts` folder.
 Remember to export the `BOUNDARY_ADD` env variable and the target ID before executing the script.

+## TODO
+- Added Multi-Hop workers by connecting self-managed workers in a private subnet with HCP workers.

 ## Notes

 - Use [Auth0 OIDC well-know endpoint](https://dev-p6g32x14ae33zvpy.us.auth0.com/.well-known/openid-configuration) to determine available claims.